unicode-org/icu4x/docs/tutorials/intro.md

 Here's an internationalized date!

 *Notice:* Default `cargo run` builds and runs a `debug` mode of the binary.
 If you want to evaluate performance, memory or size of this example, use `cargo run --release`.
 Our example is also using `json` resource format.
-Generate the data in `bincode` for better performance.
+Generate the data in `postcard` (and use `BlobDataProvider`) for better performance.

 ## Using data from the filesystem